 The appropriate cap, gown, and master's hood are to be worn during the processional, ceremony, and recessional.
-Collegeissued recognition cords and pins may be worn.
-Only stoles and pins from College-approved organizations that honor academic achievement may be worn.
-Contact the Office of the Registrar for these College-approved organizations.
+College-issued or College-approved stoles, recognition cords, and pins may be worn.

 A candidate may decorate the cap; however, Montreat College reserves the right to disallow a cap inappropriately decorated with potentially offensive words, images, or symbols.